The Frank Doezema Family History

 his siblings jointly buy it, have it disassembled brick by brick, shipped to

 Grand Rapids, and rebuilt!
-There were to takers.
+There were no takers.
 Too bad, because Grand Rapids

 could now boast of having an authentic Dutch farmhouse, just like Holland